Nonsmooth Analysis and Optimization: Calculus rules

+where we have used \eqref{eq:functan:cs_banach} together with $\norm{y_n^*}_{Y^*}=1$ in the last step.
+Since $F'$ is continuous by assumption, the integrand goes to zero as $n\to\infty$ uniformly in $s\in[0,1]$, and the claim follows. \end{proof}

-\end{proof} We now come to the chain rule, which in contrast to the convex case does not require the inner mapping to be linear; in our context, this is one of the main advantages of the Clarke subdifferential. \begin{theorem} Let $Y$ be a separable Banach space, $F:X\to Y$ be continuously Fréchet differentiable in $x\in X$, and $G:Y\to \R$ be locally Lipschitz continuous in $F(x)$.
-Then,
+We now come to the chain rule, which in contrast to the convex case does not require the inner mapping to be linear; this is one of the main advantages of the Clarke subdifferential in the context of nonsmooth optimization. \begin{theorem} Let $Y$ be a separable Banach space, $F:X\to Y$ be continuously Fréchet differentiable at $x\in X$, and $G:Y\to \R$ be locally Lipschitz continuous near $F(x)$.
+Then

-If $G$ is regular in $F(x)$, then $G\circ F$ is regular in $x$, and equality holds. \end{theorem} \begin{proof} The local Lipschitz continuity of $G\circ F$ follows from that of $G$ and $F$.
-For the claimed inclusion respectively equality, we argue as above.
+If $G$ is regular at $F(x)$, then $G\circ F$ is regular at $x$, and equality holds. \end{theorem} \begin{proof} The local Lipschitz continuity of $G\circ F$ follows from that of $G$ and $F$ (which follows from the assumption as in the proof of \cref{thm:clarke:frechet}).
+For the claimed inclusion (or equality), we argue as before using the support functional calculus.
 First we show that for every $h\in X$ there exists a $y^*\in \partial_C G(F(x))$ with